Custom B2B Features Deliver Extraordinary Versatility

 Customers can get a clearer picture of shipping expenses by viewing detailed costs from multiple carriers to help them choose shipping strategies.

 Overages are updated and applied for weights that exceed estimates, size specifications that exceed guidelines and palette charges when more are needed than anticipated.

 The right custom integrations simplify shipping to multiple stores and tracking and confirming deliveries to multiple locations to fulfill a single order.

 Customers might choose to split their orders and receive part of their order immediately and the rest through drop-shipping or backordering.
-Automation allows companies to set up order-splitting and alerts when each part of an order ships.
+Automation allows companies to set up split shipment and alerts when each part of an order ships.